 Workflow

 Within a generic asset management instance, processes supporting the asset lifecycle can be defined.
-In an IT environment, processes based on ITIL Best Practices (e.g., Incident Management, Change Management, Request Fulfillment) can be configured.
-In a Facility Management environment, processes for breakdowns and scheduled maintenance can be defined.
+In an IT environment, it is possible to configure processes based on ITIL Best Practices (for example Incident Management, Change Management, Request Fulfillment).
+In a Facility Management context, processes for breakdowns and scheduled maintenance can be defined.

-Similar to standard cards, the workflow management interface allows users to display cards, consult and edit detailed information, view relations, history, emails, and attachments.
-For each process type, users can view open or closed instances, start a new process, advance a process to the next step, and assign it to another operator group if required, until it is completed according to the predefined flow.
+As with standard cards, the workflow interface allows users to display process cards, consult and edit detailed information, and view relations, history, emails and attachments.
+For each process type, users can view open or closed instances, start a new process, advance the process through its predefined steps and, when applicable, assign it to another operator group until completion.

 List of processes

-Current workflow instance data is initially presented in a table.
+Current workflow instances are initially displayed in a table.

-The available operations are similar to those described for cards (paragraph 6.1), with specific elements for workflows.
+The available operations are similar to those described for cards, with elements specific to workflows.

-The Card TAB allows starting a new process or advancing a started process.
-These actions can be performed only by operators belonging to a group authorized for that activity.
-For example, in an Incident Management process flow, both the Helpdesk group and a specialists group can classify a ticket.
+The Card tab allows starting a new process or advancing an existing one.
+These actions can be performed only by users who belong to groups authorized for the activity.
+For example, in an Incident Management flow, both the Helpdesk group and a group of specialists may be allowed to classify a ticket.

 Guide to compilation

-The available operations are the same as described for cards (paragraph 6.2).
+Available operations are the same as for cards.

-The following example shows how to complete an Incident process card related to the classification step.
+The following example shows how to complete an Incident process card during the initial step.

 Locking an advancing process

-If the CMDBuild instance has the active lock function enabled, when a user attempts to advance a process, the system reserves the card of that instance for the user for the period defined in the configuration.
+If the CMDBuild instance has the active lock function enabled, when a user attempts to advance a process, the system reserves the instance card for that user for a period defined in the configuration.

-If another user attempts to edit the same process instance within that period, an error message appears.
-The process instance is automatically released when the first user exits the editing mode via Save, Perform, or Cancel.
+If another user attempts to edit the same instance during this period, an error message appears.
+The instance is automatically released when the first user exits the editing mode using Cancel, Save an close, Save or Execute.

-Widgets, configured using the TWE editor (Together Workflow Editor), provide context-specific functions for process instances.
+Widgets, configured with the TWE editor (Together Workflow Editor), provide context-specific functions for process instances.
 The following standard widgets are available:

-- Calendar: displays specified deadlines on a visual calendar
+- Calendar — displays deadlines on a visual calendar

-- Create / Modify Card: allows editing a data card from another class
+- Create / Modify Card — reads or edits a card from another class

-- Custom Form: allows completing a form for a single card or a grid of cards
+- Custom Form — requests input for a single card or a grid of cards

-- Link Card: selects one or more data cards from a filtered list
+- Link Card — selects one or more cards from a filtered list

-- Open Attachment: consults and uploads process attachments
+- Open Attachment — views and uploads process attachments

-- Open Note: consults or edits notes related to the current process
+- Open Note — displays or edits notes related to the process

-- Preset from Card: automatically enhances fields using a selected card
+- Preset from Card — fills fields automatically using a selected card

-- Start Workflow: starts a workflow from the current card using a popup
+- Start Workflow — starts a workflow from the current card

-Custom widgets can also be implemented in ExtJS (Javascript) and made available for process management.
+Custom widgets can also be implemented in ExtJS (JavaScript) and made available for workflow management.

 Calendar

-Displays dates relevant to asset management (e.g., preventive maintenance, administrative deadlines).
-Configuration requires specifying the source class, optional filter, approximate display date, and field for the activity title.
-Calendar views: day, week, or month.
+Displays relevant dates such as preventive maintenance or administrative deadlines.
+Configuration requires specifying the source class, an optional filter, the reference date and the field used as the activity title.
+Possible views are day, week or month.

 Create / Modify Card